-There are circumstances where the individual, nominated person, suitable authorised person or the Council considers it is appropriate to temporarily cease, suspend or terminate the direct payment.
+There are circumstances where it is appropriate to temporarily cease or suspend the direct payment, or even terminate the direct payment facility.

 - where the individual is no longer eligible for Council support